koobind/koobind/README.md

 Another main advantage is it **only require a ReadOnly access to the LDAP/AD server(s)**.
 User profile can then be enriched with local information.

+**Koobind** is a 'pure' CLI tool.
+As such, it does not require any browser based interaction, thus allowing usage on remote system without any graphical UI.

 ## Warning

 **This extension should be considered as Alpha release, still immature and under development.
 Use it at your own risk.**